ldapjs/node-ldapjs/docs/client.md

 ||timeLimit||the maximum amount of time the server should take in responding, in seconds.
 Defaults to 10.
 Lots of servers will ignore this.||

-Responses from the `search` method are an `EventEmitter` where you will get a notification for each search entry that comes back from the server.
-You will additionally be able to listen for an `error` and `end` event.
+Responses from the `search` method are an `EventEmitter` where you will get a notification for each `searchEntry` that comes back from the server.
+You will additionally be able to listen for a `searchReference`, `error` and `end` event.
 Note that the `error` event will only be for client/TCP errors, not LDAP error codes like the other APIs.
 You'll want to check the LDAP status code (likely for `0`) on the `end` event to assert success.
 LDAP search results can give you a lot of status codes, such as time or size exceeded, busy, inappropriate matching, etc., which is why this method doesn't try to wrap up the code matching.

 Example: